fetchwork/Test/README.md

-Linux new app on Python
+New app on Python 1.0